 Port 4011 (PXE)

-All Windows operating systems listed as supported client operating systems in Supported operating systems for clients and devices are supported for operating system deployments.
+All Windows operating systems listed as supported clients in Supported operating systems for clients and devices are supported for OS deployment.

-The hard disk configuration combinations on the reference and destination computers that are supported for Configuration Manager operating system deployment are shown in the following table.
+The hard disk configuration combinations on the reference and destination computers that are supported for Configuration Manager OS deployment are shown in the following table:

 |Reference computer hard disk configuration||Destination computer hard disk configuration|